survivejs/webpack-book/manuscript/advanced_techniques/05_configuring_react.md

 ## Setting Up Flow

 [Flow](http://flowtype.org/) performs static analysis based on your code and its type annotations.
 This means you will install it as a separate tool.
 You will then run it against your code.
-There's a Webpack plugin known as [flow-status-webpack-plugin](https://www.npmjs.com/package/flow-status-webpack-plugin) that allows you to run it through Webpack during development.
+There's a webpack plugin known as [flow-status-webpack-plugin](https://www.npmjs.com/package/flow-status-webpack-plugin) that allows you to run it through webpack during development.

 When using React, the Babel preset does most of the work.
 It is able to strip Flow annotations and convert your code into a format that is possible to transpile further.